Vision & Learning

 What are the signs of a hidden vision problem?

 Sometimes a child’s struggles in the classroom are not an issue of intelligence or how hard they are trying.
 Sometimes children are not able to use vision efficiently to process the information put before them.
+A distance sight test doesn’t tell us much about how a child uses vision at near distances – most learning occurs at near, so vision tests need to look near as well.

 In addition to some expected signs like eye-strain, headaches, blurry vision and eye-rubbing.
 Any child who is not working to potential, suffers difficulty reading or learning, or has attention problems should have a full functional vision assessment.